-NOTE: A restart of the Sentry is required after setting or changing ANY Telnet/Web configurations.
+NOTE: A restart is required after setting or changing ANY Telnet/Web configurations.
 See Performing a warm boot on page 35 for more information.

 Enabling and disabling Telnet support

 The Set Telnet command is used to enable or disable Telnet support.